Homily (Reflection) for Friday of the Fourth Week of Lent (27th March, 2020) on the Gospel

 In all the gospels, Jesus is always certain of His identity.
 Hence, although most of the Jews including His own brothers never believed in Him yet He was never deterred (cf. Jn 7:5).

-Some wait for those to discover them and/or to give them opportunity.
+Sometimes people wait for those to discover them and/or to give them opportunity.
 Remember the true saying, where there is a will there is a way.
 What each person needs most is self-realisation and not those to discover and/or to give opportunity.
 One should thank God however if he/she has the privilege of having people who understand him/her but if not that is not the end of the road.
 Saint Paul likened what we have to treasures in earthen vessels, cf. 2Cor 4:7.
 Jesus never waited for any human being not even His brothers.
 Break your shell, come out, and rise to better the world.

 Bible Reading: Jas 2:1-13.